wovo/disimpy/documentation/introduction.md

 For the my_nand_gate function this creates a circuit that has two inputs named a and b, and a single output.
 You can assign values to the inputs, and retrieve the result.
+Inputs can be set by assigning to the attributes, or by calling the set method with keyword parameters.

 <!-- update quote( input, "", "''my_nand_gate test''" ) -->
 ~~~Python